MicrosoftDocs/cpp-docs/docs/parallel/amp/cpp-amp-overview.md

 # C++ AMP Overview

 > [!NOTE]
-> C++ AMP is deprecated, starting with Visual Studio 2022 version 17.0.
+> C++ AMP headers are deprecated.
+Including any AMP headers will generate build errors.
+To Silence the errors, define "_SILENCE_AMP_DEPRECATION_WARNINGS" before including the headers.

 C++ Accelerated Massive Parallelism (C++ AMP) accelerates execution of C++ code by taking advantage of data-parallel hardware such as a graphics processing unit (GPU) on a discrete graphics card.
 By using C++ AMP, you can code multi-dimensional data algorithms so that execution can be accelerated by using parallelism on heterogeneous hardware.
 The C++ AMP programming model includes multidimensional arrays, indexing, memory transfer, tiling, and a mathematical function library.
 You can use C++ AMP language extensions to control how data is moved from the CPU to the GPU and back, so that you can improve performance.